cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 */
 ============================================================================
 Openhab2:
-apt-get openhab2, openhab2-addons, openhab2-addons-legacy, see web site openhab.
+apt-get openhab2, openhab2-addons, see web site openhab.
 Config is in addons.cfg file, no more cvd-openhab-features.xml
 ============================================================================
-Karaf (for pilightMqttOsgi):
+Install Karaf (for pilightMqttOsgi):
+Download karaf jar.
+Untar in /usr/share/karaf (or make a symlink, might be better) sudo chown -R openhab.openhab /usr/share/karaf
 Install karaf as service in systemd in Linux: see web site karaf: karaf runtime, documentation, Service Script Templates (NOT WRAPPER!)
-Run in subdir contrib karaf-service.sh -k /usr/share/karaf vi karaf.service, change user/group to openhab / openhab
+Run in subdir bin/contrib ./karaf-service.sh -k /usr/share/karaf
+vi karaf.service, change user/group to openhab / openhab
-cp karaf.service /usr/share/apache-karaf/bin (er is een symlink vanuit /etc/systemd/system)
-# if already in use by e.g. openhab, change ssh port in etc/org.apache.karaf.shell.cfg from 8101 in e.g. 8102.
+# if already in use by e.g. openhab, change ssh port in systemctl edit (see next lines) from 8101 in e.g. 8102.
 # and etc/jetty.xml change secure.port to e.g. 8444.
+sudo systemctl edit karaf, add next lines:
+[Service]
+Environment="ORG_APACHE_KARAF_SSH_SSHPORT=8102"
+#==== end edit

 bin/client to connect to running karaf.
 User is karaf, password ?????

-sudo systemctl enable /usr/share/apache-karaf-4.2.2/bin/contrib/karaf.service And then client, repo-add etc (see sowewhere else in this README.md).
+sudo systemctl enable /usr/share/karaf/bin/contrib/karaf.service And then client, repo-add etc (see sowewhere else in this README.md).

 ============================================================================